 - i.
-Double lap welded joint, with each joint welded inside and outside. - a) Ends for field welding as per AWWA C200 Sec 4.13.2. - b) Each joint supplied with a 9.5 mm (3/8 inch) threaded hole and plug for pressure testing each joint 25 mm (1") from the bell end, along with a 38 mm (1 1⁄2 inch) threaded hole and plug for a pass hole for welding approximately 300 mm (12") from the bell end, both on the top centerline of the pipe.
-The 38 mm pass hole shall be a threaded forged steel half coupling.
-Both threaded holes shall be provided with countersunk hex head forged steel threaded plugs c) See Drawing # 19

-- ii.
-Butt weld joints at the discretion of the Engineer. - a) Ends for field welding as per AWWA C200-05 Sec 4.13.2. - b) See Drawing # 19 - iii.
-Butt straps at the discretion of the Engineer only. - a) See Section 6.13(a) - b) See Drawing # 19 - iv.
-Bell and Spigot Joints - a) Carnegie shaped double gasket testable joints.
+Double lap welded joint, with each joint welded inside and outside. - a) Ends for field welding as per AWWA C200 - b) Each joint supplied with a 9.5 mm (3/8 inch) threaded hole and plug for pressure testing each joint 25 mm (1") from the bell end on the top centerline of the pipe. - c) Where pass holes are installed, they shall be 38 mm (1 1⁄2 inch) and shall be a threaded forged steel half coupling.
+Pass holes and plugs may be installed by the Manufacturer or by the contractor, but shall be noted on the as-built fabrication drawings. - d) Pass plugs and air test plugs shall be countersunk hex head forged steel. - e) See Drawing # 19 - ii.
+Butt weld joints at the discretion of the Engineer. - a) Ends for field welding as per AWWA C200. - b) See Drawing # 19 - iii.
+Butt straps at the discretion of the Engineer only. - a) See Section 5.14(a) - b) See Drawing # 19 - iv.
+Carnegie shaped bell and spigot gasket joints.

-- b) Requires a steel plug with o-ring gasket on interior of spigot between the double gaskets to facilitate an air test. - v.
+- a) double gasket testable joints for pipes >= 900 mm - b) Single gasket joints for pipes <900 mm. - c) For pipe diameters equal to or greater than 900 mm, a steel plug with oring gasket on exterior of spigot between the double gaskets to facilitate an air test. - d) All gasket joints shall come with bonding straps for continuity. - v.
+Rolled groove rubber gasket joints - a) double gasket testable joints for pipes >= 900 mm - b) Single gasket joints for pipes <900 mm. - c) For pipe diameters equal to or greater than 900 mm, a steel plug with oring gasket on exterior of spigot between the double gaskets to facilitate an air test. - d) All gasket joints shall come with bonding straps for continuity. - vi.
+Approved Restrained Pipe Joints - a) Harnessed clamp joints - b) Victualic Advanced Groove System (AGS) Couplings - 1.
 Grooved Joints suitable for Victaulic AGS (Advanced Groove System) Couplings at discretion of Engineer only.
-Victaulic OGS (Original Groove System) are not approved in this application. - a) Pipe ends shall meet Victaulic AGS Roll Groove Specifications - b) Joints shall be individually testable during construction using in-line testing tools or other means approved by The Engineer. - c) Pipe lengths with field grooved joints should factor in pipe length expansion from grooving procedure.
-Estimated at 3.2 mm per AGS groove. - d) Pipe ends shall be clean and free from indentations, projections (including welds) and roll marks in the area from pipe end to (and including) groove. - e) Coatings of the AGS groove, bolt pad mating surface, and gasket seating surface shall not exceed 0.25 mm (0.01"). - f) Gasket shall be manufactured by the coupling manufacturer and verified as suitable for the intended service. - g) Groove joints shall be factory supplied unless otherwise approved by the Engineer. - h) A factory trained representative (direct employee) of the coupling manufacturer shall provide on-site training for contractor's field personnel in product installation.
+Victaulic OGS (Original Groove System) are not approved in this application. - 2.
+Pipe ends shall meet Victaulic AGS Roll Groove Specifications - 3.
+Joints shall be individually testable during construction using in-line testing tools or other means approved by The Engineer. - 4.
+Pipe lengths with field grooved joints should factor in pipe length expansion from grooving procedure.
+Estimated at 3.2 mm per AGS groove. - 5.
+Pipe ends shall be clean and free from indentations, projections (including welds) and roll marks in the area from pipe end to (and including) groove. - 6.
+Coatings of the AGS groove, bolt pad mating surface, and gasket seating surface shall not exceed 0.25 mm (0.01"). - 7.
+Gasket shall be manufactured by the coupling manufacturer and verified as suitable for the intended service. - 8.
+Groove joints shall be factory supplied unless otherwise approved by the Engineer. - 9.
+A factory trained representative (direct employee) of the coupling manufacturer shall provide on-site training for contractor's field personnel in product installation.